Chevrolet S-10: First generation (1982)

 The sport utility S-10 Blazer and S-15 Jimmy debuted for 1983; GM was the first to introduce the compact sport utility, followed by Ford and then Jeep the following year.
 Following the popularity of the Jeep Cherokee, 4-door SUV variants were introduced in March 1990 as 1991 models alongside the badge-engineered Oldsmobile Bravada.

 New heavy-duty and off-road suspensions appeared in 1984 along with a hydraulic clutch, while the big news for 1985 was the discontinuation of the Cavalier's 2.0 L OHV I4 in favor of Pontiac's 2.5 L "Iron Duke" OHV I4.
-The OHV-derived 2.2 L diesel engine and 1.9 L SOHC gas engine, both from Isuzu, were gone the next year, leaving just the Iron Duke and updated 2.8 L V6.
+The 2.2 L OHV diesel engine and 1.9 L SOHC gas engine, both from Isuzu, were gone the next year, leaving just the Iron Duke and updated 2.8 L V6.
 A much-welcomed 4.3 L V6 was added for 1988, and anti-lock brakes came the next year.

 The GMC S-15 became the GMC Sonoma in 1991, and the Sierra trim packages were dropped to avoid confusion with the new GMC Sierra full-size pickup.
-The GMC Syclone also appeared that year.
+The GMC Syclone also appeared that year, with an SUV version, the GMC Typhoon, making its debut the year after that.
 The Sonoma GT bowed in 1992.
 Added to this was the 4.3 L V6 Vortec W-code engine.
 This generation's last year was 1993.